How to Change a Pool Light Bulb

-A nighttime swim is always a fun activity during the summer, but you will need to ensure your pool lighting is functioning correctly.
+A nighttime swim is always a fun summer activity, but you must ensure your pool lighting is functioning correctly.
 When one of your lights stops working, it can take away from the swimming experience.
 Replacing the bulb in your swimming pool is a quick process but requires a bit of knowledge.

 Let’s walk through an entire step-by-step process for replacing your light bulb, the differences between DIY vs. hiring a pro, and the essential factors to consider when shopping for a replacement bulb.
 If you’re having other troubles with your pool lights, read my guide on pool light troubleshooting.